2016 Irkutsk mass methanol poisoning: Methanol poisoning and its symptoms

 Methanol is a poisonous substance.
 (Note: Methanol is also known as methyl alcohol or wood alcohol, and it has the chemical formula CH_{3}OH.)
 It is difficult to tell apart from ethanol, (Note: Ethanol is also known as ethyl alcohol or grain alcohol, and it has the chemical formula CH_{3}CH_{2}OH.) the substance found in vodka and other alcoholic drinks.
 Both are colorless and give off a similar odor, but methanol is cheaper.

 Methanol can enter the body when drunk, when placed on the skin, or when the vapors are inhaled.
 Amounts as small as 10 ml can be fatal, although people have survived amounts as high as 400 ml.
 (Note: According to Human Toxicology, which gives a smaller lethal range of 30–240 ml, the wide difference in toxic amounts is likely because "the contamination of the consumed liquid with ethanol or later ethanol consumption, as ethanol has a protective effect".
 It also cites the "notoriously poor histories reported in some of these cases and the differing folate status of patients".)
 Symptoms occur as soon as a half hour after ingestion, and include nausea and vomiting (gastric distress) along with confusion and drowsiness (central nervous system depression).
 People can also fall into a coma and enter respiratory arrest.
 As long as 72 hours after exposure, people's vision can be negatively affected; humans break down methanol into formate metabolites, which destroy cells in the optic nerve and can leave people blind.

 Common methanol antidotes include fomepizole and ethanol, but fomepizole was not approved for use in Russia, and ethanol is difficult to administer.
+According to government statistics, over a thousand Russian citizens were affected by methanol poisoning each year.